torvalds/linux/Documentation/media/uapi/v4l/colorspaces-details.rst

 The :ref:`itu2020` standard defines the colorspace used by Ultra-high definition television (UHDTV).
 The default transfer function is ``V4L2_XFER_FUNC_709``.
 The default Y'CbCr encoding is ``V4L2_YCBCR_ENC_BT2020``.
-The default Y'CbCr quantization is limited range.
+The default R'G'B' quantization is limited range (!), and so is the default Y'CbCr quantization.
 The chromaticities of the primary colors and the white reference are: